metabrainz/picard-plugins/plugins/classical_extras/Readme.md

      The bottom box then (a) allows a choice as to whether aliases will over-ride "credited as" names or vice versa and (b) whether, if there are still some names in non-Latin script, these should be replaced (this will always remove middle [patronymic] names from Cyrillic-script names [but does not deal fully with other non-Latin scripts]; it is based on the sort names wherever possible).

-     Note that **none of this processing affects the contents of the "artist or "album\_artist" tags**.
+     Note that **none of this processing affects the contents of the "artist" or "album\_artist" tags, unless they are replaced by a "tag mapping" action**.
 These tags may be either work-artists or performing artists.
 Their contents are determined by the standard Picard options "translate artist names" and "use standardized artist names" in Options-->Metadata.
 If "translate name" is selected, the name will be the alias or (if no alias) the 'unsorted' sort-name; otherwise the name will be the MusicBrainz name if "use standardized artist names" is selected or the "credited as" name (if available) if it is not selected.
+Using the saved options to over-ride the displayed options has no effect on this as the processing takes place in Picard itself, not the plugin (but **over-write** will over-write all Picard and plugin options with the saved ones).

 3. "Recording artist options".
   In MusicBrainz, the recording artist may be different from the track artist.
 For classical music, the MusicBrainz guidelines state that the track artist should be the composer; however the recording artist(s) is/are usually the principal performer(s).